20th Duke of Cambridge's Own Infantry (Brownlow's Punjabis): Early history

 The regiment was raised at Nowshera on 1 August 1857 by Lieutenant Charles Henry Brownlow from drafts provided by 4th and 5th Punjab Infantry on the orders of John Lawrence, the British High Commissioner of the Punjab.
 It was one of several battalions raised by Lawrence to suppress the Great Indian Mutiny of 1857.
 Brownlow, who became their first commanding officer, remained associated with the regiment for more than half a century; becoming their Honorary Colonel in 1904.
 He was made a Field Marshal in 1908.
+The seven companies of the regiment comprised five companies of Punjabi Musalmans and two companies of Jatt Sikhs.
+The regiment mainly recruited Awans and Gakhars from Talagang, Pindigheb, Kallar Kahar and Khewra.
 The regiment's first overseas service came during the Second Opium War against China.
 Soon after landing there, it took part in the successful assault on Taku Forts on 21 August 1860.
 The regiment then advanced with the rest of the British force, arriving at Peking (Beijing) in late September, which was captured on 6 October.
 In 1861, the regiment was brought into the line as the 24th Regiment of Bengal Native Infantry, replacing the previous 24th which had mutinied in 1857.
 It was renumbered as the 20th Regiment later in the year.